 Aligned with the Common Core State Standards, this course will include activities that support the students' mastery of skills in the areas of literary analysis, elements of writing, and effective language use.
 Listening and speaking skills will also be addressed.
 Students will be expected to read, discuss and write about a variety of substantive literary works, spanning multiple genres, focusing on American literature.
-Students will use the writing process to complete written works including a literary analysis essay, a narrative essay, and an MLA-format research paper resulting from the guided exploration of a topic.
-Mechanics instruction will coincide with the revision of student-generated, written responses.
-Grammar units including parts of speech, and sentence structure, and phrases and clauses will be taught with an emphasis on the usage of Standard English in writing and speaking.
+Students will use the writing process to complete written works including a literary analysis essay and an MLA-format research project resulting from the guided exploration of a topic.
+Mechanics instruction will coincide with the revision of studentgenerated, written responses.
+Grammar units including punctuation, agreement, and usage will be taught with an emphasis on the usage of Standard English in writing and speaking.
 Finally, students will hone speaking and listening skills through a variety of opportunities in whole-class and small-group settings.